 Don’t forget that any proposal for repairs or modifications in churches or churchyards requires a faculty: further information is available on the main DAC page.

-NCT has extended the deadline for applications to this pilot scheme which offers grants up to £10,000 to help churches develop high quality sustainable repair and community projects.
-It was February 27th.
-It is now May 10th
+This pilot scheme offers grants up to £10,000 to help churches develop high quality sustainable repair and community projects.
+The next deadline for applications is 6th September

 This programme is a pilot scheme intended to support churches to become more sustainable through the diagnosis of issues affecting the church, testing the viability of proposed solutions to improve sustainability and the development of guiding policies and plans that will be implemented through a subsequent capital or sustainability project.